Brandnew1988/Herdify/README.md

 ## Features in v1

 ### 1. Easy setup
-`herdify init` guides you through setting up a new ralph project:
 - Choose the project folder
 - Define which agent to use
 - Generate `RALPH.md` automatically